iTwin/property-validation-client/README.md

 ## About this Repository

-Contains the __@itwin/property-validation-client__ package that wraps sending requests to the validation service.
-Visit the [Property Validation API](https://developer.bentley.com/apis/validation/) for more documentation on the validation service.
+The __@itwin/property-validation-client__ package consists of thin wrapper functions for sending requests to the iTwin Validation API.
+There are CRUD functions for the four components of validation: rules, tests, runs and results.
+Define validation criteria in rules, add rules to tests, run the tests for versions of iModels, and retrieve the validation results.
+Visit the [Property Validation API](https://developer.bentley.com/apis/validation/) for more details.

 ## Authorization options